JMarcan/JMarcan.github.io/_posts/2019-11-01-what-data-says-about-maximizing-profit-at-AirBnB-Seattle.markdown

 ### 2. Landlords in Seattle should keep their houses rented during summer months
 ### 3. Visitors of Seattle should consider postponing their visit to winter months
-The findings have assumption, that data in 'calendar.csv' contains past data of prices.
+Assumption: data in 'calendar.csv' contains past data of prices.

 ![Prices](/assets/what-data-says about-maximizing profit-at-AirBnB-Seattle/prices.png)
 The most profitable time for landlords (and the most expensive one for tenants) was the summer time.